-The 2022 LingComm Grants consist of ten $100 (USD) LingComm Startup Grants and four $500 (USD) LingComm Project Grants to support linguistics communication projects that bring linguistics to new audiences in engaging ways.
-The grants also include a group mentoring meeting with Gretchen and Lauren to refine your idea, and promotion of your project to our lingthusiastic audience.
+The 2024 LingComm Grants are $500 (USD) to support linguistics communication projects that bring pop linguistics to broader audiences in engaging ways.
+The grants also include a mentoring meeting with Gretchen McCulloch and Lauren Gawne to ask us your lingcomm process questions, and listing here on the LingComm website.

 Dates